Skip to main content

 Tokenization approval status

 The tokenizationApprovalStatus field displays the status of the network tokenization request.
-The values for this field include:
+The following table shows the values for this field:

 Tip